 The Bern Nino and Nina are skater-style helmets that are offered in several cutesy or stylish patterns for little or big boys and girls.
 It addition to their sporty and fun designs, the Nino and Nina helmets are unique because they offer “all-season” protection.

 With the purchase of a winter liner, the vents in the helmet are covered to provide all the extra warmth you need for riding in the cold or sledding in the snow.
 If your family is dedicated to getting outside all year long, the Bern Nino and Nina might be the answer!
 Read the review below for all the details one what we loved (and didn’t) about these kids bike helmets.

-BEST FOR: Kids needing a fun, sporty helmet that can be used for summer and winter sports.
+BEST FOR: Kids who need a helmet that can be used for summer and winter sports

 ADJUSTMENT SYSTEM: Velcro adjust

 WEIGHT: 310 g

 - Zip-mold, liquid-injected foam allows for lower-profile, lighter helmet